ipancaldo/ipancaldo/README.md

 Hi!
 I'm Ignacio and I'm from Argentina.
 I'm a fullstack .NET developer with knowledge in Angular.

-In my job I'm working in a middleware project made in .NET 6 with Azure Functions.
+In my former job, I was working in a middleware made in .NET 6 with Azure Functions and APIs.
+Also, making use of Angular and SQL Server.
-In my freetime, I'm learning more about Angular and other technologies, design patterns and more about clean code.
+In my freetime, I continue learning more about Angular and other technologies, design patterns and clean code.